AbdullahAlsayyad/ebda3_soft/README.md

 This app for add accounts and show them.

-I use custom view when add user name
+I use custom view when add username